energy-analytics-project/energy-dashboard/docs/howto.md

 * [pigz](https://zlib.net/pigz/)

 ####  Create a conda environment

+When I get confused about conda, I go back to this tutorial for a refresher:

 * [conda tutorial](https://geohackweek.github.io/Introductory/01-conda-tutorial/)

 ### Example

-Detailed instructions here for ubuntu.
+Detailed installation instructions here for ubuntu.
 See the links above for instructions specific to your operating system.

 #### Install Dependencies

 ##### conda

+This is cribbed straight from the conda page:

 ```bash
 wget https://repo.anaconda.com/archive/Anaconda3-2019.07-Linux-x86_64.sh